 Cut my pie in to four pieces.
 I don't think I could eat eight.yogi berra

-Why Do You Need This Pie Crust Recipe?
+Why You Need This Pastry Recipe

 - Easy to make and comes together simply in a food processor

 - Can be made without a food processor

 - Vegan, but still buttery and wonderful without any dairy

 - Perfect to freeze so you can make pie whenever the urge drives you

 - So good, I bake up the excess dough with a little sugar and eat it as is.
 Don't judge.

 When people refer to a dough or pastry as short, they mean it has a high fat to flour ratio.
 Shortbread is the ultimate "short" dough being all buttery and delicious.

 Short pastries are rich, a little crumbly and tender with butter.
 The term "short" only refers to non-yeast doughs, it isn't used to describe brioche or a challah dough.
 They are usually just described as "dang delicious and wonderful".